archernar/vim-session/README.md

     " Example: I use Vundle -
     " Plugin 'archernar/vim-session'

-    " To capture sessions, add the following command to your .vimrc " and run the command when you want to save your session.
-The " process is a manual snapshot save by design.
+    " To capture sessions, add the following command to your .vimrc and run the " command when you want to save your session.
+    "
     " command!
 SESSION   :call CaptureSession()
+    "
+    " The command will then perform a manual snapshot of your current sessioni and " save the session in $VIMSESSION.

     " To automatically load sessions on vim startup, add the following to your .vimrc " if ( argc() == 0 )